Parallel by Chr (py)

 ```

 Each worker creates a *string* to be called in a `subprocess.Popen` call.
 The `multiprocessing.dummy.Pool.map(<func>, <iterable>)` function is used to call the helper function `run_cmd` for each *string* in the iterable of *view commands*.
-Because multithreaded processing is performed using `subprocess.Popen`, the process does not alert to any failed processes.
+Because multithreaded processing is performed using `subprocess.Popen`, the process does not alert you to any failed processes.
 Closed workers are verified in the `verify_pool_status` helper function.

 ```python